edakturk14/zk-tutorial/README.md

     └── tsconfig.json
     ```

     Let's look into the src folder that contains the smart contracts for the zkApp.
-In the src folder there are the files: Add.ts and Add.test.ts.
+In the src folder, there are the files: Add.ts and Add.test.ts.
 They are the zk-smart contract and the test file.

-    I have added the code and some comments to explain whats going on:
+    I have added the code and some comments to explain what's going on:

     ```
     import {